Hudud Ordinances: Case study

 Kennedy states that "clearly the perception that Zia's program significantly discriminated against women's rights is fundamentally flawed".
-84% of those convicted in district and sessions courts under Hudood law were men, and 90% of those whose convictions were upheld by the FSC were men, the law cannot be accused of gender bias.
+84% of those convicted in district and sessions courts under Hudood law were men, and 90% of those whose convictions were upheld by the FSC were men, thus the law cannot be accused of gender bias.
 He does not argue with statements such as "eight out of every ten women in jail today are those charged with the offence of Zina".
 He also states "it is undoubtedly the case" that the Hudood Ordinances, or at least their implementation, "discriminated against Pakistan's lower socioeconomic classes".
 Only 2% of those convicted were middle-class (and none upper-class).

 Human rights attorney Sadakat Kadri replies that "Kennedy reached that mistaken view" because he compared male and female "conviction statistics as though they were alike, ignoring the fact that most men would have been rapists, whereas the women would all have been rape victims or alleged consenting adulterers."